 “Spare Parts,” a smart, creative and highly-enjoyable drama about a team of intelligent, hard-working and ambitious high school students who enter a prestigious robotics competition, and their dedicated science teacher who mentors, educates, pushes and inspires them, is a rousing, uplifting, spirited–and excellent–film and a great start to the new film year. – Source: WFI

 The films also raise the issue of the Dreamers, kids illegally smuggled to the U.S. by their parents and who grow up as Americans.
 Before President Barak Obama’s policy of Deferred Action for Childhood Arrivals, Dreamers faced deportation.
+Now, this has changed again, hopefully.
+Read this text and watch this video from the presidential debate.
+What do you think will happen now?

 These developments have altered the conditions for these young people and should be included when working with this topic.